Delta Air Lines looks to strengthen global partnerships

 Delta is eyeing growth through partnerships across the Pacific, too.

-The airline recently petitioned the U.S. government for antitrust immunity in a joint venture with Grupo Aeromexico SAB de CV (AEROMEX.MX) and Bastian said Delta already has a 4.17 percent stake in the carrier.
+The airline recently petitioned the U.S. government for antitrust immunity in a joint venture with Grupo Aeromexico SAB de CV (AEROMEX.MX) and Bastian said Delta already has about a 17-percent stake in the carrier.

-“We’re working on” replicating alliances like the one Delta has with Virgin Atlantic Airways Ltd, where Delta’s stake is 49 percent, Bastian said.
+“We’re working on” replicating alliances like the one Delta has with Virgin Atlantic Airways Ltd [VA.UL], where Delta’s stake is 49 percent, Bastian said.

 Antitrust immunity would help the two airlines coordinate schedules and prices for U.S.-Mexico flights.